Autumn Term - 2018/19

 Henry Class began this year by reading an adaptation of the classic text ‘Dr Jekyll and Mr Hyde’.
 We were really engaged by the transformation from one character to the other and compared them in different diary entries.
 We acted in role as the doctor and his alter-ego to try to interpret the characters further.
-Exploring tension, we looked at sentence length and how the author made us feel nervous when describing certain events by using short, sharp sentences to build pace.
+Exploring description, we wrote first person accounts of how Jekyll changed into Hyde focusing on the five senses and figurative language.

 In addition, we studied the book ‘Boy’ by Roald Dahl.
 Dahl’s famous narrative style was put under scrutiny by our class and we identified key features of his work.
 We practised using these skills ourselves.
 They included: writing in an anecdotal style; using direct speech to introduce characters; and creating cohesion within and across paragraphs.
 Excitingly, we wrote our own versions of certain chapters and predicted the endings for them.

-To develop our number skills, we practised using and applying place value in different ways.
-For example, we rounded numbers to any power of ten up to one million; we multiplied four digit numbers by one digit using short multiplication; we practised dividing with place value counters and we counted forwards and backwards in powers of ten.
-We practised the infamous ‘90s test’ (ninety times table questions to complete in ten minutes) to improve our speed and accuracy with mental calculations.
+To develop our number skills, over the term, we practised using and applying place value in different ways.
+For example, we rounded numbers to any power of ten up to one million; we multiplied four digit numbers by one digit using short multiplication; we practised dividing with short division and we counted forwards and backwards in powers of ten.
+We practised the infamous ‘60s test’ (sixty times table questions to complete in ten minutes or less) to improve our speed and accuracy with mental calculations.
 Each week, we tried to beat our score and reduce our time allowance – some children got down to as low as four minutes!